MediaComem/minesweeper/INSTRUCTIONS.md

-## Legend

-This guide is annotated with the following icons:

-* :warning: **Critically important information for this exercise.**
-* :gem: Tips on this exercise, reminders about previous exercises, or explanations about how this exercise differs from the previous one.
-* :ballot_box_with_check: *Optional steps that you can perform to ensure that everything is working correctly, but which can be skipped because they are not required to proceed.*
-* :books: *Additional information that you can read if you want to know more about the commands and tools used during this exercise.*
-* :space_invader: More advanced tips on how to save some time.
-* :boom: Troubleshooting: help on how to fix common problems you might encounter.

 ## The goal

-You must deploy the provided application in a similar way as the PHP todolist in previous exercises:
+You **MUST** deploy the provided application in a similar way as the PHP todolist in previous exercises:

-* Install the language(s) and database necessary to run the application, which are not the same as for the PHP todolist.
+* Install the language(s) and database necessary to run the application (which are different than for the PHP todolist).
 * Run the application as a systemd service.
 * Serve the application through nginx acting as a reverse proxy.
 * Provision a TLS certificate for the application and configure nginx to use it.